Welcome to visahub a immigration company

 Last month, ADSA CEO Melita Markey speaks to The West Australian travel writer Will Yeoman about the dangers awaiting tourists in Wittenoom.
 Listen to their discussion on West Travel Club's The Pod Well Travelled.

-Midnight Oil's "Blue Sky Mine" was released in 1990, inspired by Wittenoom's mine workers who contracted various asbestos-related diseases.
-The ‘blue’ refers to blue asbestos, and the "sugar refining company" refers to the Colonial Sugar Refining Company Ltd, the owner of the mines.
+Released in 1990, Midnight Oil's "Blue Sky Mine" was inspired by Wittenoom workers who contracted various asbestos-related diseases.
+The ‘blue’ refers to blue asbestos, and the 'sugar refining company' refers to the Colonial Sugar Refining Company who owned the mines.

 Bronwen Duke has lost 14 family members to asbestos-related diseases.
-She speaks to ABC Radio about the Wittenoom Closure Bill, which was recently introduced in WA Parliament.
-This interview highlights the importance of placing names on our proposed memorials, and also allowing extra space for new victims - this industrial disaster is far from over!
+She speaks to ABC Radio about the Wittenoom Closure Bill; the interview highlights the importance of placing names on our proposed memorials, and also allowing extra space for new victims.